 Qu.
 Do you agree or disagree with the following statement: Ending our throw-away culture is one of the most important ways to protect the environment.
 February 2020.
+Source: More in Common 2020.

 A surprising finding is that three-quarters of Britons agree that the Covid-19 pandemic has encouraged them to think more about the environmental consequences of their consumption, such as buying more seasonal products.
 The three segments that most strongly agree are an unusual combination: Progressive Activists, Loyal Nationals, and Backbone Conservatives, highlighting the way in which the environment resonates in unexpected ways across the segments.